symblai/symbl-twilio-video-react/README.md

 ## Features
+This sample application allows you to understand the power of Symbl's Real-Time APIs by providing the following capabilities:
 * Live Closed Captioning
 * Real-time Transcription

+Other capabilities of this sample application:
 * Video conferencing with real-time video and audio
 * Enable/Disable camera
 * Mute/unmute mic